Key Takeaways

 The best e-signature platform depends on three factors: your team size, your document volume, and the other tools you already use.

 If you need more than just signatures: SuiteFiles bundles unlimited e-signing with document management, templates, client portals, and email filing.
 For professional services firms, this eliminates the cost of a separate signing tool.
-See the full feature set.

 If you send high volumes of standalone documents: DocuSign or SignNow handle bulk signing workflows well.
 SignNow offers better value at scale with unlimited documents on every plan.